Offline to Online Learning for Real-Time Bandwidth Estimation: Merlin

 where $\hat{\pi}$ corresponds to the policy of our imitator.

 By reframing policy learning in the context of supervised learning, BC enables agents to learn a control policy while benefiting from the stability and convergence properties of supervised learning.

 {\bf Data Collection.} Despite the benefits of supervised learning, BC suffers from the problem of compounding error~\cite{bc-from-obs}.
-Compounding error refers to the accumulation of errors along a decision trajectory and has been shown to limit the robustness of BC models as the learned agents are incapable of bridging to new unseen environments~\cite{sage}; however, providing the imitator with a large, diverse set of demonstrations can significantly reduce the impact of compounding error, i.e., by increasing state space coverage, the imitator is less likely to encounter unfamiliar states and accumulate errors along its trajectory.
-Thus, to address the limitations of BC, we collect $10000$ simulated expert demonstrations with OpenNetLab's gym environment~\cite{opennetlab}.
+Compounding error refers to the accumulation of errors along a decision trajectory and has been shown to limit the robustness of BC models as the learned agents are incapable of bridging to new unseen environments~\cite{sage}.
+However, providing the imitator with a large, diverse set of demonstrations can significantly mitigate the impact of compounding error.
+By increasing state space coverage, the imitator is less likely to encounter unfamiliar states and accumulate errors along its trajectory.
+To address the limitations of BC, we collect $10000$ telemetry logs with a fork of OpenNetLab, an opensource RTC simulator~\cite{opennetlab}.
+Additionally, a dataset containing thousands of UKF trajectories has been released~\cite{khairy2024acm}.

-Demonstrations consisted of state observations and expert actions (transformed bandwidth estimates) sampled at $60$ ms intervals.
-State observations were constructed based on aggregated packet information.
-We conducted an exhaustive feature ablation study to arrive at the best performing state representation which is detailed in Table~\ref{tab:state-construction}.
+Telemetry logs consisted of network state observations and UKF bandwidth estimates sampled at $60$ ms intervals.
+State observations were derived from aggregated packet information.
+Ablation studies across various feature combinations revealed that UKF features alone yielded an imitation loss of $0.007$, while the expanded feature set described below achieved a sevenfold reduction to $0.001$ (see Appendix~\ref{sec:appendix-feature-ablation} for more details).
 Bandwidth estimates were restricted to be between $10$ Kbps and $8$ Mbps, a range that supports audio-only calls to high-definition videoconferencing calls with screen sharing.
-Network simulation parameters were randomly sampled according to specific network environments, e.g., low bandwidth, high bandwidth, fluctuating bandwidth, burst loss, and LTE, to improve the diversity of expert demonstrations.
+Network simulation parameters were randomly sampled according to specific network environments, such as low bandwidth, high bandwidth, fluctuating bandwidth, burst loss, and LTE, to improve the diversity of heuristic demonstrations.
 Demonstrations were collected once-- prior to training.

-Although our expert is not observed in real-world environments, we emphasize that the diverse set of observations enables our model to bridge the gap from simulated networks to in-the-wild deployments.
+{\bf Architecture and Feature Details.} We choose to utilize a Long Short Term Memory (LSTM) for our policy network to exploit the temporal correlations present in network traffic. \Name{} accepts a $60$ length tensor of normalized state observations.
+Each state observation contains $k$ previous network measurements which serves to capture both short-term and long-term network dynamics where short-term measurements are sampled at $60$ ms granularity and long term measurements are sampled every $600$ ms. As depicted in Figure~\ref{fig:arch}, we construct state observation $s_t$ as $(\hat{r}, \hat{u}, \hat{v}, \hat{d}, \hat{n}, \hat{l})$ which corresponds to the receiving rate after applying the log transform below, proportion of audio packets, proportion of video packets, queuing delay, number of lost packets normalized by $0.05$, and the loss rate respectively.
+Each state variable contains $10$ measurements ($5$ short-term and $5$ long-term measurements).